timbitz/EvoDuplexes.jl/README.md

 A Julia implementation utilizing RNA suffix array traversal to fold all local and long-range RNA duplexes.

-Docs coming soon. (this code is pre-release)
+Docs coming soon, examples in test/runtests.jl. (this code is pre-release)